ControlEverythingCommunity/MXC6232xM/README.md

 https://www.controleverything.com/content/Accelorometer?sku=MXC6232xM_I2CS

-This Sample code can be used with Raspberry pi, Arduino and Beaglebone Black.
+This Sample code can be used with Raspberry Pi, Arduino, Beaglebone Black and Onion Omega.

 ## Java
 Download and install pi4j library on Raspberry pi.
 Steps to install pi4j are provided at: